Lily revealed hers early on, and was thus titled a "Queen".

 Blade on a Stick: "Roaring Spear" is his strongest Noble Phantasm, the spear that was only blocked by Ajax's shield.
 Its power is comparable to an Anti-Army type Phantasm, which surprised Lancelot.

-Lightning Bruiser: A-rank speed outside of Mad Enhancement, Strength high enough to rip telephone poles and street signs out from cement and when he turns on the gifts his class grants him, he pushes his abilities even higher.
-He's fast enough to actually counter the Nine Lives attack from Hercules, which is nine attacks done so fast that they're instantaneous.
+Lightning Bruiser: A-rank speed outside of Mad Enhancement, B-rank Strength capable of ripping telephone poles and street signs out from cement, not one of his stats is below a B-rank.
+When he turns on the gifts his class grants him, he pushes his abilities even higher.
+He's fast enough to actually counter the Nine Lives attack from Hercules, which is nine attacks done at supersonic speeds.

 Fragile Speedster/Glass Cannon: He has A+ Agility, but only C Strength and a pitiful E Endurance.
 His skill makes him a dangerous enemy, but he needs every bit of it to not get hit, because if he does, he's pretty much dead.